1. Home

 Since the start of the war in Gaza, MSF has witnessed systematic attacks against healthcare facilities and medical staff, with devastating consequences for people in need.

-As of 27 May 2024, 493 healthcare workers have been killed, of which five were MSF staff.
+As of 18 September 2024, 880 healthcare workers have been killed, of which six were MSF staff.

 To be clear, the healthcare in Gaza has been dismantled.
 Medical centres and humanitarian systems have been destroyed and replaced with improvised and less effective options.
 Out of the 36 main hospitals present before the war, only 16 remain even partially functional.